 Unfortunately for Hubbard, beyond his vision and speed — both of which are quite good, but not elite — there isn’t much he offers to the table consistently.

-Hubbard is visibly lean at 207 pounds, and he already has trouble withstanding contact and breaking through tackle attempts.
+Hubbard is visibly lean on tape, and he already has trouble withstanding contact and breaking through tackle attempts.
 His contact balance is also relatively poor, limiting his ability to maintain speed through arm tackles and half-attempts.
 At the NFL level, it’ll be even harder for Hubbard to thrive in congestion.

 Hubbard doesn’t have quite enough agility or elusiveness to make players miss in the backfield, either.
 The Oklahoma State running back’s explosive foundation can create yards in the right situation.
 More often than not, however, Hubbard needs space to be created for him first.
 That’s not ideal for an aspiring early-round back.